tubemogul/puppet-aptly/README.markdown

  * Manages the init.d service file
  * Manage apt mirrors, snapshots, publications

-The aptly service will listen on port 80 on every interfaces (configurable) using the `aptly serve -listen=":80"` command.
+The aptly service will listen on port you configure (example: 80) on every interfaces (configurable) using the `aptly serve -listen=":80"` command.

-If you want to make the repository beeing served by an apache, nginx or whatever else, just disable the service and setup the http server you want for the HTTP(S) layer in addition to this module.
+If you want to make the repository being served by an apache, nginx or whatever else, just disable the service and setup the http server you want for the HTTP(S) layer in addition to this module.